15th Ludhiana Sikhs: Wadi Senab

-On 20 November 1915 the Western Frontier Force was formed with Commander Major-General A. Wallace in the lead.
+On 20 November 1915 the Western Frontier Force was formed with Commander Major-General Alexander Wallace in the lead.
 The Western Frontier Force consisted of an infantry brigade containing partially trained battalions, the 2/7th and 2/8th Middlesex, the 15th Ludhiana Sikhs and the 6th Royal Scots, and the cavalry brigade containing three British Yeomanry regiments.
 The 15th Sikhs represented the regular major unit of the Western Frontier Force.
 The garrison placed at Matruh gathered more than 1,300 men by December, while the Senussi numbered with approximation over 2,000 men in that area.

 The 15th Ludhiana Sikhs were given the first mission against the Senussi on 11 December when General Wallace appointed Lieutenant-colonel J.L.R.
 Gordon leader of a column and gave him the task of breaking the ranks of the enemy at Duwwar Hussein.
 The column sent also consisted of the Notts Battery with guns, armoured cars and the 2nd Composite Yeomanry Regiment.
 The first clash with the enemy in the Wadi (valley) Senab turned favorably only when the squadron of Australian Light Horse intervened and helped the cavalry.
 Gordon left one company of the 15th Ludhiana Sikhs behind to protect the camp and planned to march towards Duwwar Hussein using two routes.
 While the British soldiers were driven back by the heavy trained Senussi without engaging in battle, No. 2 Company of the Sikhs, who were appointed as the advanced guard, started firing and fighting back winning some mounts.
 While the enemy's flank increased and the British cavalry couldn't reorganize in time, the advanced guard, the 15th Sikhs were ordered to withdraw.
 Captain C.F.W.
 Hughes, the 15th Ludhiana Sikhs commander, decided to remain stationary in order to protect the wounded.
 With the combined help of the troops and the sloop, HMS Clematis, which fired at the Senussi with two 4-inch weapons, the enemy was forced back and the 15th Sikhs gained the opportunity to regroup and take care of the dead and the wounded.

 ‘The enemy had been driven off, but had been able to retire unmolested, and must be given credit for the surprise and the vigour of his attack.
 Had the standard of training and the experience of the whole column been equal to those of the 15th Sikhs, the Senussi might have been heavily defeated.’

 Conclusion

-15th Sikhs were involved in the action around Wadi Majid and Halazin as well until their orders were to proceed to India.
+15th Sikhs were involved in the action around Wadi Majid and Halazin as well, until their orders were to proceed to India.
 The 15th Sikhs constituted a serious aiding force for the understaffed and untrained Western Frontier Force.
 The results obtained by this regiment were seen with distinction and 15th Sikhs were given the honour ‘Egypt 1915-17.’
-After the Indian Army's post-war reforms, the regiment became known as the 2nd Battalion, 2 Sikh Regiment.
+After the Indian Army's post-war reforms, the regiment became known as the 2nd Battalion, 11th Sikh Regiment.